highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/01.basic-controls/docs.md

 ![](controls-VR.png)

-<span style="color:red;font-weight:bold;">Note</span>: In order to Fly in VR, you must enable it under Settings > Controls > VR Movement.
+>>>>>In order to Fly in VR, you must enable it under Settings > Controls > VR Movement.

 ##### Gamepad

 Use the following controls to move around, fly, and manipulate objects with your gamepad:
 ![](controls-gamepad.png)
-<span style="color:red;font-weight:bold;">Note</span>: While the use of a gamepad is supported, High Fidelity is best experienced with hand controllers like the Oculus Touch, HTC Vive, and Microsoft MR controllers.
+>>>>>While the use of a gamepad is supported, High Fidelity is best experienced with hand controllers like the Oculus Touch, HTC Vive, and Microsoft MR controllers.

 #### Other Shortcuts
 Here are some other useful shortcuts for High Fidelity: